 A landlord who feels a tenant has vacated their premises with damages must send a letter detailing the cost of repair to the vacated tenant.
 In addition, a copy of the repair bill with pictures must be sent to the Housing Authority.
-Evaluated on a case by case basis, the Housing Authority reserves the right to review for fairness and consider adjustment of the damage claim for tenant repayment based on those amounts we see as customary and fair.
+Evaluated on a case-by-case basis, the Housing Authority reserves the right to review for fairness and consider adjustment of the damage claim for tenant repayment based on those amounts we see as customary and fair.
 Notice to the tenant with subsequent copy to the Housing Authority must be done within seven (7) business days of tenant vacating property for Waco Housing Authority & Affiliates review.
+The tenant will not be assisted until the balance owed is paid in full or if the landlord agrees, they must enter into a repayment agreement signed by both parties.
+The balance owed must be paid in full by the end of the lease term or it could result in grounds for termination.